bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

     I also made it so any vertex that was visited as properly added into the visited set.

 2. Graph_demo.py
     a.
-Added checks tgo see if edge already existed
+Added checks to see if edge already existed